 Most local history books will tell you that Thatcham obtained its name from a Saxon Chief called Tace who set-up his village, ham, here.
 Thus creating Tace’s Ham which over the centuries became Thatcham.
 There is also another local myth that when the people were stood thinking how to roof their buildings a figure suddenly appeared, horned and with a tail, and shouted “Thatch-em.”
 Fanciful this might be it leads to the second thing people say, Thatcham got its name because the buildings were thatched.
 During the Saxon period most buildings in the country would have been thatched.

-So lets look at the written record.
-Barfield1 collated all the written names of Thatcham (see header picture), and yes this can be added to with the finds from the last one hundred years and yes a few of them I have checked.
-The first known written record is currently that of the will of Ælfeah (Alfeah) from c.975AD.
+So let’s look at the written record.
+Barfield1 collated all the written names of Thatcham, and yes this can be added to with the finds from the last one hundred years and yes a few of them I have checked.
+One of the earliest known written records is the will of Ælfeah (Alfeah) from c.975AD.
 It is written as Thæcham.
 Breaking this down Thæc is a Saxon word meaning roof-covering, i.e. thatch.
 Some have suggested it was the name of the Saxon chief, I think they have read the original story above and put Thæc in place of Tace.
 There has also been the suggestion that it was hamm rather than ham.
-There is a suttle difference and if we look at known examples it will give you a better understanding.
+There is a subtle difference and if we look at known examples it will give you a better understanding.

 Birmingham was and still does use “ham” and refers to a hamlet or village.
 Southampton though was originally a “hamm” and meant river meadow.
 Looking at many of the place-name studies such as Gelling and Cole2 and Higham & Ryan3 also provides an insight.
 Higham & Ryan3 suggest many Saxon place names refer to topographical features in certain areas, that is things in the landscape, rather than individuals.
 Looking at other locations nearby4, 5 Crocheham (hamlet or homestead by the river bend), Midgham (riverside meadow infested with midges) and Greenham (Green River Meadow) supports this theory.